 - Sunrise photography tips for beginners

-Jenn Cooper from the Canon Collective loves to get up early to shoot the sunrise over the ocean.
+Canon Photographer, Jenn Cooper loves to get up early to shoot the sunrise over the ocean.
 Here she reveals her insights to get the best out of your sunrise photos (and sunsets too) with tips for the ocean that work for any sunrise location.